 Dr Eleanor Rosamund Barraclough

 I cut my teeth in the Department of Anglo-Saxon, Norse and Celtic at the University of Cambridge.
-On the principle that you can never have too much of a good thing, I stayed on to do an MPhil and a PhD on landscape and geography in the Sagas of Icelanders.
+On the principle that you can never have too much of a good thing, I stayed on to do a PhD on landscape, identity and cultural memory in the Sagas of Icelanders.
 During this time I was a visiting research scholar at the University of Bergen (Centre for Medieval Studies) and University of Oslo (Department of Linguistics and Scandinavian Studies).

-After a brief stint in advertising, I then defected from the misty fens to the dreaming spires of Oxford in order to take up a Leverhulme Early Career Fellowship in the English Faculty.
+After brief stints in advertising and travel writing, I defected from the misty fens to the dreaming spires of Oxford in order to take up a Leverhulme Early Career Fellowship in the English Faculty.
 During this time I was also an Extraordinary Junior Research Fellow at The Queen’s College.

 In October 2013 I took up a lectureship at Durham University.
 In 2015, I held a Visiting Research Fellowship in the Department of Scandinavian Studies, at the University of Wisconsin-Madison.

 Research and teaching:

 At its core, my work is about the relationship between landscape, identity and cultural memory.
-Much of my research explores the history, cultures, languages and literatures of the medieval Nordic world.
-I have focused most recently on the history of Norse far-travellers who made their mark on the great civilizations of the Middle Ages.
-In Beyond the Northlands: Viking Voyages and the Old Norse Sagas I examine the medieval world through the lens of the far-travelling Norse and their saga storytelling culture, establishing an unfamiliar, distinctive approach to global history.
-What emerges is a fluid, fragmented, multidimensional picture that provides insights into how the world was remembered and imagined by a unique culture from the edge of medieval Europe.
+Much of my research has explored the history, cultures, languages and literatures of the medieval north.
+In Beyond the Northlands: Viking Voyages and the Old Norse Sagas I focused on the history of Norse far-travellers who made their mark on the great civilizations of the Middle Ages.
+I examined the medieval world through the lens of the far-travelling Norse and their saga storytelling culture, establishing an unfamiliar approach to global history that provided insights into how the world was remembered and imagined by the medieval Icelanders.
 This project also incorporated my own fieldwork in locations including Greenland, Arctic Norway, Iceland, Sweden, Orkney, Rome, and Istanbul.